chloeam/blank-slate/blog/_posts/2016-06-27-second-year-spring-overview.md

 Throughout the class, I made three websites.

 ### The Chicago Cubs
-{.no_toc}
+{:.no_toc}

 We made the first website with very basic HTML and CSS about a week into the class.
 It could be on a topic of our choice, so I picked the Cubs, my favorite baseball team.
 It's a simple site, and completely unresponsive, so it only looks good on desktop.

 <a class="button" href="http://chloedrexel.com/cubs/">View the live site</a>

 ### Portfolio Site
-{.no_toc}
+{:.no_toc}

 Making a portfolio site was the final project for the class.
 Because this wasn't a class in responsive design, it just had to look good at 1200 px.
 However, since I had prior experience with responsive design, I made my site responsive.

-This was kind of a fun project even though I obviously already had a portfolio site.
+This was kind of a fun project even though I obviously already had a portfolio site (this one!).
 This site definitely portrays me as a digital designer and has a very flat aesthetic, so I wanted to switch things up for this project.
 I thought it would be interesting to design the site as if I were primarily a print designer and have everything look kind of tactile.
 The requirements were that we include a logo and a form, and I really like how it turned out.

 <a class="button" href="http://chloedrexel.com/portfolio/index.html">View the live site</a>

 ### Hogwarts Site
-{.no_toc}
+{:.no_toc}

 Because I already knew HTML and CSS, I finished my portfolio site with about a month left in the class.
 I had to do another project for the rest of the time, and my professor encouraged me to do something fun.
 Of course, I made a website for Hogwarts as if it were a real school that existed today.